Kintoyyy/codeshum/README.md

 To get started with CodeShum locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/kintoyyy/codeshum.git`
+1. Clone the frontend repository: `git clone https://github.com/kintoyyy/codeshum.git`
+2. Clone the backend repository: `git clone https://github.com/kintoyyy/codechum-backend.git`
+3. Install dependencies for the frontend: `npm install` (or `yarn install`) in the CodeShum directory.
-2. Install dependencies: `npm install` (or `yarn install`)
+4. Install dependencies for the backend: `npm install` (or `yarn install`) in the CodeChum Backend directory.
-3. Configure environment variables.
+5. Configure environment variables for both projects.
-4. Start the development server: `npm run dev`.
+6. Start the development server for the frontend: `npm run dev` in the CodeShum directory.
+7. Start the backend server: `npm start` in the CodeChum Backend directory.

 **Contributing:**